Mohamed Fawzi (general): Arrest and sentence

 Immediately after his resignation, Fawzi was arrested due to his alleged role in a coup plot.
-In May 1971, Sadat announced that Fawzi had been under house arrest.
+Sadat announced that Fawzi had been placed under house arrest in May 1971.
 Fawzi was tried and sentenced to life imprisonment.
-His sentence was reduced to 15 years at hard labor by Sadat in December 1971.
-Fawzi was pardoned in 1974 due to health concerns and his military background.
+In December 1971, Sadat reduced Fawzi's sentence to 15 years of hard labor.
+Fawzi received a pardon in 1974, due to concerns about his health and in recognition of his military service.

 Later years and death

 In his later years, Fawzi published books on military affairs and gave lectures.
 He also published a biography.
 He joined Arab Democratic Nasserist Party, being a member of its political bureau.

 Fawzi died on 16 February 2000 in Heliopolis in Cairo.